kingston-hackSpace/TCS34725_RGB-Color-Sensor__RaspberryPi/README.md

 Used to provide constant illumination.

-The LED pin can be pulled low to turn off the LED.
-This can be done by:

-  1. Wiring directly to ground to turn it off completely.

-  2. Wiring to a spare digital pin and control it with digitalWrite().
+On the Raspberry Pi, the LED pin can be wired to a GPIO pin and controlled manually.
+If left unconnected, the LED remains on by default due to internal pull-up.

 ----
 # TUTORIAL SET-UP for Raspberry Pi